Partition Action Q&A Series

 Analysis

-Apply the Rule to the Facts: Because one owner is incapacitated, you need the guardian of the estate (or a general guardian) to sign any agreement and, typically, a court order authorizing them to execute listing and sale documents.
+Apply the Rule to the Facts: Because one owner is incapacitated, you need the guardian of the estate (or a general guardian) to sign any agreement and, typically, a court order authorizing them to sell the ward’s real property.
 A written co-ownership agreement can require defined repairs, a broker listing, and a price tied to an independent appraisal to guard against low investor offers.
-If others refuse or stall, a partition filing lets the court order an appraisal and, if needed, an open‑market sale designed to obtain fair value rather than a courthouse auction.
+If others refuse or stall, a partition filing lets the court determine whether partition in kind or sale is appropriate and, in heirs property cases, may lead to an appraisal and an open‑market sale designed to obtain fair value rather than a courthouse auction.

 Process & Timing

 1. Who files: Any co-owner.
 Where: Clerk of Superior Court in the county where the property is located.
-What: (a) Motion in the guardianship to authorize the guardian to sign listing and sale documents; and (b) if no agreement, a verified partition petition requesting appraisal and an open‑market sale.
+What: (a) Motion or petition in the guardianship or estate proceeding, as applicable, to authorize the guardian to sell the ward’s interest; and (b) if no agreement, a partition petition requesting partition and, where appropriate, sale.
 When: As soon as agreement efforts stall; the court will set deadlines inside the case (appraisal, buyout election, sale steps).

 2. The Clerk may order mediation.
 If it is heirs property, the court will obtain an appraisal and open a short, court‑set window for any co‑tenant to elect a buyout at appraised value.
-If no buyout and partition in kind is not feasible, the court typically appoints a broker for an open‑market listing with court oversight.
+If no buyout and partition in kind is not feasible, the court may order an open‑market sale with court oversight.

 3. After a contract is reached, the court reviews the sale (and, if a judicial sale is ordered, any 10‑day upset bid period applies for private or public judicial sales).
 Closing follows court approval, with a commissioner or authorized fiduciary signing.
 Proceeds are distributed per court order.